 - 61 Ombre Braiding Hair Color Ideas And Hairstyles

-Let’s Talk About Prepping Your Hair For Braiding
+Let’s Talk About Prepping Your Hair for Braiding

-If there are things that can save you from an extension disaster, prepping your hair one of them.
+If there are things that can save you from an extension disaster, prepping your hair is one of them.

-- It ensures your hair is healthy and has enough strength to handle extra weight and tension
+- It ensures your hair is healthy and has enough strength to handle extra weight and tension.

-- Prepping helps to nourish the hair and the scalp
+- Prepping helps to nourish the hair and the scalp.

-- It eases braids management during and after installation
+- It eases braids management during and after installation.

-So here’s how to prep your hair;
+So here’s how to prep your hair for braid styles;

 Tips To Maintain Your Braids The Right Way